 - Start with secondary sources when you are researching for an essay or just starting your legal research.

-- Secondary sources are written by legal experts and come in the form of legal encyclopedias, legal dictionaries, and journal articles.
+- Secondary sources are written by legal experts and come in the form of legal dictionaries, legal encyclopedias, and journal articles.

 - Secondary sources not only in provide information about your legal topic, but also cite important legislation and case law.